Incremental Measurement of Structural Entropy for Dynamic Graphs: Dynamic Adjustment Strategies for Two-Dimensional Encoding Trees

-In this part, we first give the formal description of the adjustment strategy for one-dimensional encoding trees.
-Next, we derive the formula of the one-dimensional Local Difference.
-Finally, we analyze the lower bound and the upper bound of the one-dimensional Local Difference.
+In this part, we first provide a formal description of the naive adjustment strategy.
+Next, we introduce two metrics, Global Invariant and Local Difference, to realize the incremental computation of updated structural entropy.
+Finally, we analyze the boundedness and convergence of the Local Difference.